scalableminds/webknossos/docs/users.md

 Logged-out users can _reset_ their password by clicking on `Forgot Password` in the navigation bar in the top-right corner of the screen.
 They will have to provide their registered email address and will be sent an email containing a token and instructions to reset the password.

 Admins can modify the email address of each user from the user administration list.
 Select the `Edit` icon next to a user's email address, enter the new email address and confirm the change.
-Remember to inform the user about the successful change of the email address, since the new email address will used for the login credentials.
+Remember to inform the user about the successful change of the email address, since the new email address will be used for the login credentials.